adsabs/adsabs-dev-api/README.md

 starting point for returned results (for pagination).
 Default is 0, max is determined by API access permissions.

 #### fl
 Specify the fields contained in each returned document.
+Value should be a comma-separated list of field names.
 Check the *allowed_fields* shown in your */adsabs/api/settings/* to see what's available.

 #### filter
 Filter your query results using a particular *field:value* condition.
 This parameter is repeatable.